Archdiocese of Lyon: Carolingian period

-Agobard
+Agobard and Remy

-Agobard displayed great activity as a pastor and a publicist in his opposition to the Jews and to various superstitions.
+Archbishop Agobard of Lyon displayed great activity as a pastor and a publicist in his opposition to the Jews and to various superstitions.
 His rooted hatred for all superstition led him in his treatise on images into certain expressions which savoured of Iconoclasm.
-The five historical treatises which he wrote in 833 to justify the deposition of Louis the Pious, who had been his benefactor, are a stain on his life.
+The five historical treatises which he wrote in 833 to justify the deposition of Louis the Pious, who had been his benefactor, are a stain on his reputation.
 Louis the Pious, having been restored to power, caused Agobard to be deposed in 835 by the Council of Thionville, but three years later gave him back his see, in which he died in 840.
-During the exile of Agobard the See of Lyon had been for a short time administered by Amalarius of Metz, whom the deacon Florus charged with heretical opinions regarding the "triforme corpus Christi", and who took part in the controversies with Gottschalk on the subject of predestination.
+During the exile of Agobard the See of Lyon had been for a short time administered by Amalarius of Metz, whom the deacon Florus of Lyon, the master of the cathedral school, charged with heretical opinions regarding the "triforme corpus Christi."
+Florus also took part in the controversies with Gottschalk on the subject of predestination.

+It has been contended that there was a university (studium generale) at Lyons by the 13th century, but this has been strongly denied.

+Amolon (841-852) and Remy (852-75) continued the struggle against the heresy of predestination.
+At the Council of Valence in January 855, presided over by Archbishop Remy, this heresy was condemned.
+Remy also was engaged in strife with Archbishop Hincmar of Reims.